What’s the real cost of not looking after your dog’s teeth?

 • Occasional swelling or bleeding if there’s an infection

 Suspect your dog has an issue with their anal gland?
 Take them for a check-up.
-Your vet may gently press on the glands to relieve discomfort and may suggest medication if an infection is present.
+Your vet may gently press on the glands to relieve discomfort and may suggest medication if needed.

 If your dog has recurrent anal gland issues, consider adding more fibre to their diet or adding a fibre supplement to their food.
 Your vet will be able to advise further.